 Socialization activities will be assessed during the annual PhD review in May.
 Failure to participate and achieve the required points will result in review of the student’s standing by the PhD Committee and potentially the requirement to perform an additional scholarly activity.

-The student will select the dissertation chair with assistance from the faculty advisor.
+The student will select the dissertation chair with assistance from the faculty advisor (which may be, but is not required to be, the faculty advisor).
 The student with consultation from the dissertation chair will then select the dissertation committee members.
 The proposed dissertation committee must be approved by the Assistant Dean of the PhD program.
+The advisor sends a memo to the assistant dean indicating the student’s choice for a dissertation chair.
+The assistant dean sends a memo indicating such to the Office of Student Services with a copy to the faculty advisor and the dissertation chair.
 Once the dissertation committee is approved, the dissertation committee will oversee the remainder of the student’s work.
 Any change in the dissertation committee membership must be approved by the assistant dean for the PhD program.
 Criteria for the dissertation committee are as follows:

 The major purpose of the qualifying examination is to determine whether or not the student meets minimum criteria (at the doctoral level) in nursing science and research methods.
 The examination is designed to test the student’s knowledge related to analysis and synthesis of the graduate program course content including elective courses.
 The examination will focus on the student's ability to synthesize knowledge and principles relative to their focus of study.
 It is recommended that all required course work for the PhD degree be completed prior to taking the qualifying examination.